helloAmulya/Cohort-/medium1/README.md

 # I know

-> the aiven db is leaked aloog with the env not much issues
+> the aiven db is leaked along with the env not much issues